thihaoov/linear-regression-scratch/README.md

-# linear-regression-scratch
-##Linear Regression from scratch with python.
+# Linear Regression from scratch with python

 Libraries - pandas, matplotlib